francy2001/passport_detection/README.md

 ```
 $ python pynqports.py img1 ... imgN
 ```
-with img_1 ... img_N being a list of paths referring to images in a format supported by NumPy.
+with img1 ... imgN being a list of paths referring to images in a format supported by NumPy.
 The relative code is present in `pynqports.py`.